ndugu-nelson/AI-and-Machine-Learning-Educational-Projects-and-Resources/README.md

-# Coursera_Capstone
+# Capstone Project
-This repository is mainly used for capstone project
+This repository summarises the coding resources I generated to achieve project objectives.
+In this project, I build a machine learning model for predicting the successful landing outcomes of SpaceX ships